 This is why it is not unusual for such a child to learn things such as the statistics of every player in a sports team or the names of all dinosaurs at a young age.

-Gifted children often exhibit a deep absorption in activities which interest them.
+Gifted children often exhibit a deep absorption in activities that interest them.
 Parents of gifted kids will often find themselves taking their child to the library or going online to help them look for knowledge, facts, and statistics.

 Gifted kids are able to absorb information much faster and retain it for longer than their peers.
 This is facilitated by their enhanced ability to process information quickly.
 The fact that they acutely understand what they are learning allows them to store it for efficient recall later on.